JerryI/wolfram-js-frontend/README.md

 - autocomplete (for all languages used) and snippets
 - tools for making in-code slides (presentations)

-*The learning curve is quite steep to master all features listed above*
+*The learning curve is quite steep to master all features listed above compared to Mathematica*

 ## Motivation
 The idea is to implement a minimalistic, opensource, portable and lightweight notebook interface with syntax sugar, interactive objects for freeware Wolfram Engine.